 Jump to:

-Because we grate the zucchini rather than slice it, we can remove the excess liquid without having to saute the zucchini.
+- Grated zucchini rather than sliced so you can remove the excess liquid without having to saute the zucchini.

 🧾Ingredient Notes

-Cheese - A combination of grated Swiss cheese and grated parmesan creates the perfect creamy, tangy, salty cheese blend for the quiche.
-You can substitute cheddar cheese or Monterrey jack for the swiss cheese.
+- Cheese - A combo of grated Swiss cheese and grated parmesan but you can substitute cheddar cheese or Monterrey jack for the swiss cheese.

-Heavy Cream - Cream is what makes a quiche into a quiche rather than a frittata.
-It creates the perfect rich and creamy texture.
+- Heavy Cream - Cream is what makes a quiche into a quiche rather than a frittata.
 Do not use milk in this recipe.

 ⏲️How to Make Crustless Quiche

-The crustless quiche will bake for just 40 to 45 minutes at 350 F degrees.
-Allow the quiche to cool for 10 minutes before serving.
-Note that the top will drop a bit from its puffed-up state.
+- Allow the quiche to cool for 10 minutes before serving.
+The top will drop a bit from its puffed-up state.

 👩🏻🍳 Expert Tips